markuman/go-redis/README.md

 * maybe add `hiredis` as a submodule to simplify the setup process?
 * improve c-code
-* still some problems with unicodes between matlab and GNU Octave
+* still some problems with unicodes between matlab and GNU Octave (it's a natural problem between octave and matlab)
-* improve `pipeline` (subclass, whitespace-safe, etc.)
+* improve `pipeline` (subclass)

 # limitations